IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 ## What it outputs

-Every pass renders from the same camera and framing, so they align exactly for masking and compositing — no re-registration, no drift.
+Every pass renders from the same camera and framing, so they align exactly for masking and compositing.
+No re-registration, no drift.

 **Images**
 - The rendered scene
-- A dynamic control-map system — depth, normal, and canny — with multiple depth-pass types (full scene, character-only, environment-only) so you can choose the map that serves the shot instead of forcing one map to do every job
+- A dynamic control-map system covering depth, normal, and canny, with multiple depth-pass types (full scene, character-only, environment-only) so you can choose the map that serves the shot instead of forcing one map to do every job
-- **Character ID mattes** — a flat, unshaded color per character for clean regional masking
+- **Character ID mattes.** A flat, unshaded color per character for clean regional masking
-- **OpenPose skeletons** — see below
+- **OpenPose skeletons** (see below)
 - Gaussian-splat masks for true character-vs-backdrop occlusion

 **Data**
-- **BBOX data** — bounding boxes projected into frame space for the models and workflows that use spatial conditioning.
-They're generated automatically and follow the subject as it moves, and you control what gets boxed — the whole character, or specific regions you care about.
+- **BBOX data.** Bounding boxes projected into frame space for the models and workflows that use spatial conditioning.
+They're generated automatically and follow the subject as it moves, and you control what gets boxed: the whole character, or specific regions you care about.
 Nothing to draw by hand.
-- **Structured JSON** — per-character, environment, scene, and pose data, with cinematographic scaffolding (depth planes, motivated light sources, framing)
+- **Structured JSON.** Per-character, environment, scene, and pose data, with cinematographic scaffolding (depth planes, motivated light sources, framing)

 ### About the pose output

 This isn't an OpenPose editor.
-You pose a **Mixamo rig** — a real skeleton with proper joints, IK, and hand control — and On-Set Studio converts that into a standard OpenPose control image on export.
+You pose a **Mixamo rig**, a real skeleton with proper joints, IK, and hand control, and On-Set Studio converts that into a standard OpenPose control image on export.

 You get the control of a production rig and the compatibility of the format ComfyUI already speaks.
 No trade.

->>> IMAGE: contact sheet — render / depth / normal / ID matte / pose / green screen <<<
+>>> IMAGE: contact sheet, render / depth / normal / ID matte / pose / green screen <<<

 ---